Probate is granted to executors allowing them to deal with an estate.

 How much does Probate cost?

-Please get in touch and speak with one of our specialist probate solicitors to get an accurate quote for our fees on helping you obtain a grant of probate.
+Please get in touch and speak with one of our specialist probate solicitors to get an accurate quote for our fees on helping you obtain a grant of probate, or dealing with the whole administration of the estate if you would prefer.
 Fees are payable to the Probate Registry whether you use a solicitor to help you as executor or not.
+See the Govt site with current fee scales.